dvenet/CSMtests/README.md

 The idea is to compare centers in a multicentric clinical trial to identify centers with outlying distributions, across many different data types.

-At the moment only contains tests on bivariate correlations, as in Desmedt et al, submitted.
+At the moment only contains tests on bivariate correlations, as in Desmet et al, submitted.